libxml-raku/LibXML-raku/doc/Item.md

     <tr> <td>*Term*</td> <td>*Description*</td> </tr> <tr> <td>name =&gt; [term, term, ...]</td> <td>Construct an element and its child items</td> </tr> <tr> <td>name =&gt; str-val</td> <td>Construct an attribute</td> </tr> <tr> <td>&#39;xmlns:prefix&#39; =&gt; str-val</td> <td>Construct a namespace</td> </tr> <tr> <td>&#39;text content&#39;</td> <td>Construct text node</td> </tr> <tr> <td>&#39;?name&#39; =&gt; str-val</td> <td>Construct a processing instruction</td> </tr> <tr> <td>&#39;#cdata&#39; =&gt; str-val</td> <td>Construct a CData node</td> </tr> <tr> <td>&#39;#comment&#39; =&gt; str-val</td> <td>Construct a comment node</td> </tr> <tr> <td>[elem, elem, ..]</td> <td>Construct a document fragment</td> </tr> <tr> <td>&#39;#xml&#39; =&gt; [root-elem]</td> <td>Construct an XML document</td> </tr> <tr> <td>&#39;#html&#39; =&gt; [root-elem]</td> <td>Construct an HTML document</td> </tr> <tr> <td>&#39;&amp;name&#39; =&gt; []</td> <td>Construct an entity reference</td> </tr>
     </tbody>
     </table>

+  * box

+    By convention native classes in the LibXML module are not directly exposed, but have a containing class that manages the native object and provides an API interface to it.
+The `box` method is used to stantiate the containing object, of an appropriate class.
+The class will in-turn reference-count or copy the object to ensure that the underlying native object is not destroyed while the containing object is still alive.

+    For example to create an xmlElem native object then a LibXML::Element containing class.

+        use LibXML::Native;
+        use LibXML::Node;
+        use LibXML::Element;

+        my xmlElem $native .= new: :name<Foo>;
+        say $native.type; # 1 (element)
+        my LibXML::Element $elem = LibXML::Node.box($native);
+        $!native := Nil;
+        say $elem.Str; # <Foo/>

+    A containing object of the correct type (LibXML::Element) has been created for the native object.

 COPYRIGHT
 =========